artem-nemudryi/artem-nemudryi.github.io/contact/index.md

 # {% include icon.html icon="fa-regular fa-envelope" %}Contact

-The lab is located in the [Department of Biochemistry & Molecular Biology](https://biochem.med.ufl.edu) in the [College of Medicine at the University of Florida](https://med.ufl.edu).
+The lab is located in the [Department of Biochemistry & Molecular Biology](https://biochem.med.ufl.edu) at the [UF College of Medicine](https://med.ufl.edu).